BRI Beginning Reading Instruction

 "Reading creates empathy.
 In reading we project ourselves into others’ experiences."
 Horatio Speaks

-Lively, engaging illustrations act as visual supports, helping children to understand narrative.
+18. Visual Supports Lively, engaging illustrations act as visual supports, helping children to understand narrative.
 The illustrations – which never aid guessing – are of crucial help to those with Speech Language and Communication (SLC) and those with Speech Language Impairment (SLI) difficulties.
-Puppets of the main characters also aid communication and understanding.

 "Children with SLI need lots of visual support systems to help with understanding."
 I CAN.SLI Handbook